cadaver/c64gameframework/README.md

 ## Building

 - The Makefile builds the example game as a .d64 image and EF / GMod2 .crt images.
-Utilities contained in the "tools" subdirectory must be in the path.
+- Utilities contained in the "tools" subdirectory must be in the path.
 - For rebuilding the utilities on Windows, the MinGW compiler suite is required.

+## Getting started with the code

+- boot.s is the disk version boot code.
+It will first load Exomizer2 code and then the compressed disk loader (loader.s), which will detect the drive loaded from, either enable fastloader or not, and proceed to load the mainpart.
+- efboot.s & gmod2boot.s are the same for EasyFlash & GMod2 cartridges.
+For the most part, the main code can be agnostic of the device used for loading.
+- main.s is the mainpart, which includes the rest of the framework, and contains the game initialization and main loop.
+Modify to your own needs!
+- script00.s contains all the loadable code used by the example game's actors (player / items / enemies / bullets / explosions.)
+Common actor code can just as well be contained statically in the mainpart, this is just to demonstrate dynamic code loading.
+- Note that the Makefile assembles the boot part multiple times, as there are circular dependencies between it and the loader.
+This ensures the boot code has correct addresses to proceed.

 ## Memory map